 Specialists

 Our school focuses on learning, and values the partnership of children, staff and parents in the education process.
-Specialist teachers provide learning programs in the areas of Visual Arts, Music, Library, Performing Arts, Physical Education, English as an additional Second Language and Languages Other Than English (Indonesian).
+Specialist teachers provide learning programs in the areas of Visual Arts, Performing Arts, STEM, Physical Education, English as an additional Language and Languages Other Than English (Indonesian and Auslan).

 Performing Arts